Manoj11V/Data-Analysis-Hackathon/README.md

 Data Analysis Project

 Overview
 This project involves a comprehensive analysis of IMDB_dataset using SQL for data extraction, transformation, and processing, and Power BI for visualization and reporting.
-The main objective of this analysis is to [state the main goal or problem you are addressing, e.g., "understand customer behavior," "analyze sales performance," "explore the correlation between variables," etc.].
 Project Structure
 1. SQL Analysis